 The benefits of driving value creation for all stakeholders and helping meet the UN’s 2030 Agenda for Sustainable Development Goals (SDGs) go beyond good corporate citizenship.
 A recent Accenture study shows that tomorrow’s strongest-performing businesses are likely to be the “Twin Transformers”—companies that find new value at the intersection of digital technologies and sustainability.
 Powered by these twin engines of growth, they’re 2.5x more likely to outperform their peers.

 That resonates with our Accenture Technology Vision 2021.
-Each of its five trends offer a unique perspective on how masters of change build sustainability into their business and technology strategies:
+Each of its five trends offer a unique perspective on how experts at change build sustainability into their business and technology strategies:

 - Stack Strategically—Architecting a better future